U.S. Stocks Edge Up to Start the Week

 ADVERTISEMENT

-Meanwhile, investors said they would be continuing to watch developments on a U.S. tax overhaul effort in Washington.
+Meanwhile, investors said they would continue to watch developments on a tax-overhaul effort in Washington.

-Senate and House Republicans have released two different bills that diverge in some key areas, including the timing of a corporate tax cut.
-Hopes for tax cuts helped bank stocks, bond yields and the U.S. dollar jump after the November 2016 election, although many of those moves have faded this year as investors have contended with uncertainty around policy changes.
+Hopes for tax cuts helped bank stocks, bond yields and the U.S. dollar jump after the November 2016 election, but many of those moves have faded this year as investors have contended with uncertainty around policy changes.

 "I think we will eventually see some tax bill, but the timing is highly uncertain as the Senate bill is really different" from the one in the House, said Zhiwei Ren, managing director at Penn Mutual Asset Management.
 "So there will be a lot of back-and-forth negotiation to get it passed."

-Later this week, analysts say they will be eyeing addresses by central bank leaders, with European Central Bank President Mario Draghi and Federal Reserve Chairwoman Janet Yellen both set to speak Tuesday.
+Later this week, analysts say they will be monitoring comments from central bank leaders, with European Central Bank President Mario Draghi and Federal Reserve Chairwoman Janet Yellen both set to speak Tuesday.

-Analysts will also be watching for the latest consumer-price index reading due Wednesday, which should shed light on the state of inflation with the Federal Reserve widely expected to increase rates in December.
+Analysts also will be watching for the latest consumer-price index reading due Wednesday, with the Federal Reserve widely expected to increase rates in December.

 "Stocks have certainly been on an incredible run," but much of their gains have been fueled by years of low-interest-rate policies from central banks around the world, said Dan Hughes, vice president and client portfolio manager at Vaughan Nelson.